hofstadter-io/mvs/README.md

 ./mvs help
 ```

-You may also want to look at the [cuemod--cli-golang](https://github.com/hof-lang/cuemod--cli-golang) project.
+You may also like to look at the [hofmod-cli](https://github.com/hofstadter-io/hofmod-cli) project.
 We use this to generate the CLI code and files for CI.
-It is a pure cuelang prototype of our [hof tool](https://github.com/hofstadter-io/hof) for code generation.
+The `mvs` uses our [hof tool](https://github.com/hofstadter-io/hof) for code generation of itself
+and is also imported into the hof tool as both cue and go modules,
+embedding the `mvs` cli as the subcommand `hof mod`.

 You can find us in the
 [cuelang slack](https://join.slack.com/t/cuelang/shared_invite/enQtNzQwODc3NzYzNTA0LTAxNWQwZGU2YWFiOWFiOWQ4MjVjNGQ2ZTNlMmIxODc4MDVjMDg5YmIyOTMyMjQ2MTkzMTU5ZjA1OGE0OGE1NmE)